pbaudoux/pbaudoux/misc.md

 title: Misc
 permalink: /misc
 ---
-These are pages that are intended to be ever-evolving and do not fit well in the blog post model.
+These pages are intended to be ever-evolving and do not fit well in the blog post model.